After 'negative spiral', EU seeks new Russia strategy | Politics

 After 'negative spiral', EU seeks new Russia strategy

-But efforts to resolve the conflict with Russian-backed separatists in eastern Ukraine have reached a stalemate, despite ceasefires and peace agreements.
+But efforts to resolve the conflict between Ukrainian forces and Russian-backed separatists in eastern Ukraine have reached a stalemate, despite ceasefires and peace agreements.
 In a sign of tensions, Russia said this week it had fired warning shots and dropped bombs in the path of a British destroyer sailing in the Black Sea off the coast of Crimea, although Britain, no longer an EU member, denied it.

-The paper proposes the mantra using the mantra "push back, constrain, engage".
-"Out of a confrontational of ideas comes understanding," a senior EU diplomat said in support of the EU strategy, although the envoy doubted a sudden improvement in trust.
+The paper proposes using the mantra "push back, constrain, engage".
+"Out of a confrontation of ideas comes understanding," a senior EU diplomat said in support of the EU strategy, although the envoy doubted a sudden improvement in trust.

 French President Emmanuel Macron already tried in September 2019 to seek less frosty ties with Putin, without success.
 Some EU diplomats said there should be an improvement in relations before any summit with the Russian leader.
 Potential for new flashpoints abound.
 The EU will on Thursday or Friday publish details of economic sanctions on Belarus, an ally of Russia that the Kremlin sees as a buffer state between Russia and NATO.